material-components/material-components-android/docs/components/BottomAppBar.md

 #### Fab Attributes

-The placement of the FAB can be controlled by `fabAlignmentMode`, `fabAttached`, `fabCradleDiameter`, `fabCradleRoundedCornerRadius`, and `fabCradleVerticalOffset`.
+The placement of the FAB can be controlled by `fabAlignmentMode`, `fabAttached`, `fabCradleMargin`, `fabCradleRoundedCornerRadius`, and `fabCradleVerticalOffset`.
 The starting alignment mode (`fabAlignmentMode`) can be set to either `center` or `end`.
 If `fabAttached` is set to true, the fab will be laid out attached to the `BottomAppBar`.
-The `fabCradleDiameter` is the diameter of the cradle, changing this value will increase or decrease the apparent distance between the FAB and the `BottomAppBar`.
+The `fabCradleMargin` is the difference in size between the cradle and the fab, changing this value will increase or decrease the apparent distance between the FAB and the `BottomAppBar`.
 `fabCradleRoundedCornerRadius` specifies the roundness of the corner around the cutout. `fabCradleVerticalOffset` specifies the vertical offset between the FAB and the `BottomAppBar`.
 If `fabCradleVerticalOffset` is 0, the center of the FAB